We invite you to participate in our two major events each year.

 The Bienville Classic includes four rounds using the Swiss pairing system with game control time of 45 minutes with 5 second increments.

 Prizes include cash for first, second, and third place in the Open only.
 Winners in the Open also receive a plaque for first place and medals go to second and third places respectively.
-The U1200 and U800 winners receive trophies and medals.

 * The plaque awarded to the grand champion in the Open section is named the Beverly Jo Rhodes Memorial Award in recognition of a former gifted teacher in Scott County who taught chess in local schools.
 (Click HERE for information about Mrs. Rhodes.)